Diagramming Basics

 Oftentimes, you won’t have all the information you want for your Topic, and you’ll have to do some research.
 There are a few nodes intended for facilitating and organizing research:

-• Answers: to directly answer a question; sometimes the answer might just be reflected through your Topic's structure
+- Answers: to directly answer a question; sometimes the answer might just be reflected through your problem’s breakdown

-Let's return to our Topic structure by clicking the 'x' in the upper-right corner of this Justification Tree, select the Detriment node again, and take a look at the Research section:
+Let’s return to our problem breakdown by clicking the back arrow in the Toolbar (or clicking All Breakdown in the Quick Views list).
+Select the Detriment node again, and take a look at the Research section:

 Adding research nodes